 What do you get when you string a bunch of scenes together?
 A story!
 But is it true that your readers also expect certain scenes in each book?
 Are situational archetypes a real thing?

 Since stories are composed of individual scenes, it makes sense to study them and figure out which scenes your story will need.
 And if you’re going to write a Hero’s Journey (in any genre), there are some scenes, or situational archetypes, that your reader will instinctively expect your story to include.

-Let’s explore five essential scenes to write in your next Hero’s Journey story!
+Let’s explore the essential scenes to write in your next Hero’s Journey story!

 It’s good to remember that your reader doesn’t begin your story with many conscious expectations.
 Rather, readers possess a library of knowledge about great stories deep in their subconscious.
 It’s these subconscious feelings that caused Joseph Campbell to start studying great stories, forming his monomyth of storytelling commonly known as the Hero’s Journey.